EternityForest/pavillion/README.md

 ## What's working so far

 At the moment, we have secure reliable multicasting and unicasting with both ECC and preshared keys.
-Servers can accept "Guest" connections when using
+Servers can accept "Guest" connections when using ECC, RPC calls are working.

-ECC, RPC calls are working.
+ESP32 and ESP8266 support is working, although the ESP8266 cannot currently send reliable messages(And will probably crash if you try).
+Unreliable messages and recieving messages are fine.

 Check out the unit tests for examples.